lucchesilorenzo/stockify/README.md

 ### 3. **Products**

-- Add new products with associated categories, prices, and quantities (min/max).
+- Filter and sort products by category or status (In Stock / Out of Stock / Archived).
-- Filter and sort products by category or status (Available/Archived).
+- Edit existing product information or archive products from the inventory.
-- Edit existing product information or remove products from the inventory.
+- Export products to a CSV file for easy storage and analysis.

 ![Stockify 4 Screenshot](screenshots/stockify-4.png)